yahoo/proxy-verifier/README.md

 #### PROXY protocol support
-Proxy Verifier supports sending and receiving the PROXY protocol, which can be helpful to verify the PROXY protocol functionalities of the proxy under test.
+Proxy Verifier supports sending and receiving the PROXY protocol, which can be helpful to verify the PROXY protocol behavior of the proxy under test.
 The feature can be enabled by specifying the `proxy-protocol` protocol node as outlined above.
 If enabled, the Verifier client would send out the PROXY protocol header at the beginning of the connection.
 Upon receiving a PROXY